Dhanasekar2010/Movie-Recommendation-using-similarity-metrices/README.md

 🎬 Movie Recommendation System

-This project is a content-based movie recommendation system implemented in a Jupyter Notebook.
+This project is a content-based movie recommendation system implemented in a Google Colab.
 It leverages similarity measures such as cosine similarity and Euclidean distance to suggest movies most similar to a given title.

 🚀 Features